ieshghi/plasmafem/README.md

 # plasmafem
 Finite element method with finite elements for solveing Poisson equation and Grad-Shafranov equation, with 2nd order errors.

-Currently can solve both of them on a unit square.
+Currently can solve both of them on any rectangle, with Neumann boundary conditions.

 File list: